Landings on Rendova: Japanese counter-attacks

 On 2 July, the US infantrymen on Rendova commenced preparations to reembark for further operations on New Georgia island.
 That afternoon, a Japanese aerial counter-attack consisting of 24 Mitsubishi G4M Betty bombers and 44 fighters bombed the American beachhead from the south.
-American fighters planes had been withdrawn at the time of the attack due to poor weather conditions and the Japanese planes were unopposed.
-The bombing was accurate and the unsuspecting American troops had no time to react.
-As a result of the attack a gelignite dump exploded on a peninsula thereafter known as "Suicide Point," killing 64 soldiers and injuring at least 89 more.
-A few hours after this first raid a follow up raid was conducted by 25 Japanese fighter aircraft.
-These were intercepted by American fighter aircraft and in the ensuing air battle six Japanese planes and three American planes were shot down.
+American fighter planes had been withdrawn at the time of the attack because of poor weather conditions, and the Japanese planes were unopposed.
+The bombing was accurate, and the unsuspecting American troops had no time to react.
+As a result of the attack a gelignite dump exploded on a peninsula, thereafter known as "Suicide Point," killing 64 soldiers and injuring at least 89 more.
+A few hours after this first raid a follow-up raid was conducted by 25 Japanese fighter aircraft.
+These were intercepted by American fighter aircraft, and in the ensuing air battle six Japanese planes and three American planes were shot down.

-During the night of 2–3 July the Japanese cruiser Yūbari and nine destroyers attempted a bombardment of the Rendova beachhead but bad weather and the small size of the beachhead caused all their shells to fall harmlessly into the surrounding jungle.
-Meanwhile, that same night, small groups of US infantry were transported in LCMs across the Strait to New Georgia's offshore islands in the opening phase of the Drive on Munda Point operation.
-A Japanese sortie of 35 Mitsubishi Ki-21 bombers and fighter aircraft attempted to attack positions on Rendova on 3 July, but were intercepted by American fighter planes who reported downing 11 Japanese aircraft with a loss of 3 Allied aircraft.
+During the night of 2–3 July the Japanese cruiser Yūbari and nine destroyers attempted a bombardment of the Rendova beachhead, but bad weather and the small size of the beachhead caused all their shells to fall harmlessly into the surrounding jungle.
+Meanwhile, that same night, small groups of US infantry were transported in LCMs across the strait to New Georgia's offshore islands in the opening phase of the Drive on Munda Point operation.
+A Japanese sortie of 35 Mitsubishi Ki-21 bombers and fighter aircraft attempted to attack positions on Rendova on 3 July but were intercepted by American fighter planes who reported downing 11 Japanese aircraft with a loss of 3 Allied aircraft.
 In the afternoon a large flight of American and New Zealand planes bombed Munda Point and reported causing large amounts of damage.

-On 4 July, American Independence Day, Rendova was reported "secure" by American commanders.
+On 4 July Rendova was reported "secure" by American commanders.
 Shortly after this, the Japanese launched a heavy air attack on the island.
 The US garrison had been heavily reinforced with antiaircraft guns and radars, and a strong fighter screen had been established to protect unloading operations in Rendova Harbor.
 A force of over 80 Japanese aircraft, consisting of 17 bombers and 66 fighter escorts, subsequently attacked the island from the east.
 At least 11 Japanese aircraft were shot down, although US losses and claims remain uncertain, with the Japanese claiming to have shot down a large number defending fighters and having sunk several transport ships.
-Ultimately, according to U.S Marine Corps historian John Rentz, as a result of the heavy antiaircraft fire, the Japanese abandoned large scale air attacks on Rendova, although minor air raids on Rendova continued into August.
+Ultimately, according to U.S. Marine Corps historian John Rentz, as a result of the heavy antiaircraft fire, the Japanese abandoned large scale air attacks on Rendova, although minor air raids on Rendova continued into August.